-The Dogs Nose and its Amazing Sense of Smell
+The Dogs Nose and Their Amazing Sense of Smell

-Dogs and Their Amazing Noses: A dog’s nose is a pretty impressive piece of natural engineering.
+Dogs and Their Amazing Sense of Smell: A dog’s nose is a pretty impressive piece of natural engineering.

 It does far more than just sniff out furry or feathered creatures and potential food sources.